ladyd252/bad-baby/_posts/2019-01-27-nutella-grapefruit-krantz.md

 Take care to notice this recipe requires a bit of planning - it is meant to rest refrigerated for at least half a day, and Ottolenghi suggests letting it rest overnight.
 I myself changed up the filling and syrup to suit my preferences from the original recipe, and you too can play around with fillings you like - crushed nuts, different types of chocolate, etc.

-I hope you enjoy it, I sure did!&nbsp;
+I hope you enjoy it, I sure did!

-&nbsp;